Chenxi-Hu93/Coursework-Assignment-2022-23/README.md

         output = self.output_layer(S4)
         return output
  ```
 This repository contains the implementation of a Deep Galerkin Method (DGM) for solving partial differential equations (PDEs) using PyTorch.
-The code consists of two classes: DGM_Layer and Net_DGM.
+The code consists of two classes: `DGM_Layer` and `Net_DGM`.

-DGM_Layer is a class that represents a single DGM layer.
-It takes as input the dimensions of the input data (dim_x) and the latent space (dim_S), as well as the activation function to be used (activation).
-It implements the DGM equations using four gate functions: gate_Z, gate_G, gate_R, and gate_H.
+`DGM_Layer` is a class that represents a single DGM layer.
+It takes as input the dimensions of the input data (`dim_x`) and the latent space (`dim_S`), as well as the activation function to be used (activation).
+It implements the DGM equations using four gate functions: `gate_Z`, `gate_G`, `gate_R`, and `gate_H`.
 The output of the layer is computed as ((1-G))H + ZS.

-Net_DGM is a class that represents the entire DGM network.
-It takes as input the dimensions of the input data (dim_x) and the latent space (dim_S), as well as the activation function to be used (activation).
-It consists of an input layer, three DGM_Layer layers (DGM1, DGM2, and DGM3), and an output layer.
+`Net_DGM` is a class that represents the entire DGM network.
+It takes as input the dimensions of the input data (`dim_x`) and the latent space (`dim_S`), as well as the activation function to be used (activation).
+It consists of an input layer, three `DGM_Layer` layers (DGM1, DGM2, and DGM3), and an output layer.
 The input layer is a single fully connected layer followed by the activation function.
 The output layer is a single linear layer that outputs a scalar value.
 The DGM layers are used to learn the latent representation of the input data.

 **Usage**
 To use this code, first create an instance of the Net_DGM class by specifying the input and output dimensions of the DGM, as well as the activation function to be used in the neural networks.
 Then, train the DGM on a set of input/output pairs using a suitable optimization algorithm, such as stochastic gradient descent (SGD).

 Once the DGM is trained, it can be used to predict the solution of the PDE at a given point in time and space by calling the forward method of the Net_DGM instance, passing in the time and space coordinates as inputs.

 ```python
 # Generate training data
 N_data = 2000